-6.1 Treasury management advisers (Sector Treasury Services) have been appointed to assist in achieving the objectives set out in the Treasury Policy Statement.
+6.1 Treasury management advisers (Capita Asset Services, Treasury solutions) have been appointed to assist in achieving the objectives set out in the Treasury Policy Statement.
 The Treasurer has not appointed external investment fund managers to directly invest the Commissioner's cash.
-This position is subject to an annual review using the CIPFA Treasury Management benchmarking return to assess the performance of authorities using external fund managers.
-Based on the results of the most recent benchmarking return the Treasurer has taken the view that the appointment of external fund managers is not justified in terms of the expected net return over what could be achieved internally.
-This view is supported by Sector.
+This position is subject to an annual review.